 - Maoyuu Maou Yuusha has The Hero (no, that's his name according to the books) being capable of curb stomping any army.
 This is how he is even introduced before meeting Maou.

-- In Naruto, this has been used to describe the First, Third, and Fourth Hokages at various points, as well as Madara Uchiha.
+- This has been used to describe the First, Third, and Fourth Hokages at various points, as well as Madara Uchiha.
 Once the Shinobi World War arc starts to get going, Naruto himself starts to enter this competition.
 However, everyone In-Universe seems to think that The Sage of the Sixth Paths, the man who invented ninjutsu and the only person so far who could defeat the Ten-Tail' was the strongest man to ever live, and when Obito achieves a similar feat and becomes the Ten-Tails Jinchuriki, the former Hokage and even Madara Uchiha start to fear him.

 - Orochimaru's primary goal is to become this.
 After getting defeated by Sasuke and dying and then getting his resurrected form immediately defeated by Itachi without much effort from either of them, he seems to have abandoned this goal after he's resurrected again in Chapter 593.
 Or at least he's willing to admit that he isn't (currently) capable of this goal - he still says he want to get Sasuke's Sharingan.
 He also says that he has become more interested in helping people with their own goals, rather than pursuing his own.